hillc255/PollApp/README.md

 ## Run the Application

-Delete existing pycache file then execute the commands below:
+Delete existing pycache and pythonsqlite.db files then execute the commands below:

-$python dbsetup.py
+$python dbsetup.py # sets up the new db

-$flask run
+$flask run # runs the app